 - 1 copy of the Corn Anatomy Diagram

 - 1 copy (per student) of the Label the Corn Parts Worksheet

 Students will follow the directions provided on the Label the Parts worksheet.

 Materials for Corn Craft:

-- Have students paint giant ear of corn yellow and the husk green.
+- Students paint giant ear of corn yellow and the husk green.
+Let dry.

-- Using a Q-tip, students dab glue on the ear of corn and place kernels until the desired amount is added.
+- Using a Q-tip, students dab glue on the ear of corn and place kernels until the desired amount of kernels are added.

 - Allow it to dry.